PalaBeaveR/TheBoxTable/README.md

 Current automations include:

 - Roller
   - counts the values on your rolled dice/coins
   - protects the dice/coins you rolled from being rolled by other players

+- Setup
+  - currently only as a command (!setup \<amount of cards\>)
+  - only normal setup